aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - Set if the script should wait for another script load first on the server;
 - Debugging: friendly error handling;
 - Debugging: hint monitor to control some numbers;
-- Debugging: full documentation available.
+- Debugging: full documentation available;
-- Documentation has been updated (huge changes).
+- Documentation may be updated with each new script version.

 __